 - Be mindful of conflict.
 Business can mix with pleasure.
 Create an open dialog with your daughter about the relationships she has and help her learn how to resolve conflict effectively.
 One often used philosophy Tri Sigma employs is one presented by Douglas Stone in Difficult Conversations: How to Discuss What Matters Most.

-- Not having enough time to study
+- Not having enough time to study - a normal Tri Sigma week includes 5-7 hours of meetings/activities

 - Does not feel included or supported by the chapter